FayssalHaddad/ESG_Scores_Influence_on_US_Equities/README.md

 - `statsmodels`
 - `sklearn`

-## How to Run the Project
+## Running the Project
-Please ensure you have Python installed along with the libraries mentioned above.
-Clone the repository and run the Jupyter Notebook to replicate the analysis.
+Ensure Python and the above-mentioned libraries are installed.
+The project script is a `.py` file developed in Spyder.
+To run the analysis, open and execute the script in a Python environment like Spyder or any other IDE that supports Python scripts, do not forget to change file-path when importing the data from both Sustainalytics and SP500 prices.

 ## Note
 This project is for educational purposes and demonstrates data analysis and visualization techniques in Python.
+Please refer to the accompanying PDF for detailed study results.